-These responsibilities also feed into the government’s other general responsibilities with respect to environmental conservation, food security and domestic security, which all depend on an effective and equitable land tenure regime
+These responsibilities also feed into the government’s other general responsibilities with respect to environmental conservation, food security and domestic security, which all depend on an effective and equitable land tenure regime.

 Communities and their leaders must be empowered to participate fully in any investments affecting them to help shape the terms of the investment and decide whether the investment should proceed.
 Though they may benefit from a land-based investment, rural communities and smallholders are also the stakeholders that have the most to lose when land deals take place.
 It is important to note that investments – even undertaken with best practices – cannot simply be imposed upon communities.
-Women and men in communities must have the capacity to be a part of fair land deals, and have an opportunity to participate in the final decision.
+Women and men in communities must have the capacity to be a part of fair land deals and have an opportunity to participate in the final decision.
 There must be community attention, consideration and response – from both women and men.
 This means that communities and their leaders may need to:

-At the outset of each task, the guidebook includes detailed best practice statements that reflect the international standards and principles for socially responsible investments in land.
+Explained at the outset of each task, the guidebook includes detailed best practice statements that reflect the international standards and principles for socially responsible investments in land.

 There is also information organized by thematic area in our primers.
 Primers are approximately 10-page briefs designed to complement the step-by-step guidance.
 They provide more detailed information on several key topics referenced throughout the guidebook.
 An understanding of these topics will be central to contextualizing and accomplishing the best practices.
 Some primers will be referenced throughout the guidebook where appropriate, and all primers are available online here.^ Collapse ^